 While it’s unfortunate Colombia has suffered from a tarnished reputation, it does provide benefits for visitors.
 The problems associated with mass tourism aren’t yet found in Colombia.
 There are no tourist prices, long lines at attractions, or tacky souvenir stalls hawking their goods at every monument.

 As South America’s best kept secret, there’s a lot you might have missed about Colombia.
 Here are some of Colombia’s main attractions that might have flown under your radar.

 Agricultural investments in Colombia tick a lot of boxes.
 They’re a good way of developing a passive income stream and diversifying your portfolio.
 By investing in different assets in different countries, you give yourself an added layer of security.
 If one market or country crashes, you still have income from other markets.
 In Colombia, agricultural investments tend to focus on coffee and timber.

 Colombia is the world’s top producer of the Arabica coffee bean, one of the top sellers in the world.
-There is high demand, and it’s continued to grow over recent years.
+There is high demand, and it is continuing to grow.
 The EU and United States especially drink more Arabica coffee than ever before.
 Colombia is stepping in to fill this demand.